AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/french-employment-exercises.md

 ### Question 6
 Which age range by gender makes the most money?
+How about in a much smaller city(48 firms, Marzan)?

 ### Question 7
 What is the breakdown of small to large firms in the town with the most firms (Paris)?